(See also Overview of Eye Injuries.)

-In the first 24 hours after a blunt eye injury, blood may leak into the skin of the eyelid and surrounding areas, causing swelling and a bruise (contusion), commonly called a black eye.
-The blood usually drains toward the bottom of the eyelids after a day or two, resulting in swelling and discoloration just below the lower eyelid.
-Black eyes themselves have no effect on vision, although other eye injuries that accompany them may be serious.
+The blood usually drains toward the bottom of the eyelid after a day or two, resulting in swelling and discoloration just below the lower eyelid.
+Black eyes themselves usually have no effect on vision, although other eye injuries that accompany them may be serious.

 Black eyes resolve without treatment after a few days or weeks.
 During the first 24 to 48 hours, ice packs may help reduce swelling and ease the pain of a black eye.